Affiliate links on Android Authority may earn us a commission. Learn more.

 - Audio: The Pro-I excels at audio.
 As noted, there’s a 3.5mm headphone/microphone jack on the top of the phone.
 It provides one avenue to get high-quality audio off the device when syncing your content with PCs or other equipment, not to mention sound for your wired headphones.
 Forward-firing stereo speakers are on board as well, and they generate excellent, balanced sound when playing games or watching movies.
 Moreover, the phone supports Bluetooth 5.2 and a vast array of audio specs and technologies.
 These include 360 Reality Audio, 360 Spatial Sound, Dolby Atmos, DSEE Ultimate, and aptX HD audio.
 In other words, no matter how you choose to consume your audio, the Pro-I offers a high-quality option (as long as your headphones and content also support the same techs).

 - Gaming: Sony gave the Pro-I some gaming features.
 It includes Sony’s Game Enhancer, which allows you to adjust colors and effects, assign in-game actions to hardware keys, multitask via pop-up windows, as well as automatically record the last 30-seconds of gameplay.
 Game Enhancer also acts as a default home screen for your games.
 The display supports a 240Hz response rate, which means the screen will react to your finger input faster than a standard screen might.
 Some gaming handsets support response rates up to 480Hz, but 240Hz ain’t too shabby.
-The phone also supports the DualShock 4 ($60) controller and includes a vibration mode to enhance gameplay with haptics.
+The phone also supports the DualShock 4 (buy one here) controller and includes a vibration mode to enhance gameplay with haptics.

 - Connectivity: The Pro-I has a good connectivity suite, though it could be better.
 First, Wi-Fi 6 is on board, which is the minimum we expect on modern flagships, though we’d prefer to see Wi-Fi 6E for future-proofing purposes at this price.
 I experienced excellent Wi-Fi performance while evaluating the phone.
 It also supports sub-6GHz 5G but not mmWave.
-This mostly impacts potential users in the US and is a strange omission given it was a big selling point for the original Xperia Pro for rapid file transfer over the fastest 5G networks.
+This mostly impacts potential users in the US.
+It’s a strange omission given it was a big selling point for the original Xperia Pro for rapid file transfer over the fastest 5G networks.
 I ran the phone on T-Mobile’s sub-6GHz 5G network and it performed just okay.
-Last, the phone has a USB 3.2 gen 2 port, which supports data transfer speeds up to 10Gbps, as well as HDMI over USB.
+Last, the phone has a USB 3.2 gen 2 port, It supports data transfer speeds up to 10Gbps, as well as HDMI over USB.